ethandunford/systemd-email-alerts/README.md

 Running python files with Systemd.

 ## example.service
-This service activates a virtual enviroment, imports database configuration file and runs a python script.
+This service activates a virtual environment, imports database configuration file and runs a python script.

 ## How to run this service